pks/serializer_benchmark/README.md

 * rapidjson: git clone https://github.com/miloyip/rapidjson.git
 * sajson: git clone https://github.com/chadaustin/sajson.git

-You'll also need root privileges to clear the disk caches.
-Assumes these scripts [3] are in the PATH.
+To run the benchmark You'll need root privileges to clear the disk caches.
+The run scripts assume that these scripts [3] are in the PATH.

 Versions:
 ---------